Habeebamoo/Habeebamoo/README.md

 ## 💫 About me

-*With **2 years** of experience in software development, I primarily work with **JavaScript & Golang** to build user centric, secure and interactive applications.*
+*With **2 years** of experience in software development, I primarily work with **JS & Go** to build user centric, secure and interactive applications.*

-- *I work with Go, TypeScript & JavaScript*
+*I work with Go, TypeScript & JavaScript*

-- *I build modern and efficient web apps and APIs*
+*I build modern and efficient web apps and APIs*

-- *I have a solid grasp of **Concurrency** enabling me to build systems that provides maximum UX*.
+*I have a solid grasp of **Concurrency** enabling me to build systems that provides maximum UX*.

 ## 🛠️ My Tech Stack
 <div>